Corruption in Georgia: Background

 Moreover, while Transparency International Georgia's 2011 National Integrity System Assessment credited the post-2004 reforms with making the executive branch and law enforcement stronger and more efficient, as well as with strengthening the fight against petty bribery and certain other types of corruption, TI Georgia noted that some executive agencies were insufficiently accountable and transparent, that news media had not devoted enough resources to investigating corruption, and that the country's 2010 anti-corruption policy lacked a coherent framework based on a thorough analysis of the challenges.
 TI Georgia also charged the Anti-Corruption Council, created in 2008, with poor monitoring and evaluation of the plan's implementation.

-The World Bank has described Georgia's underground economy as the world's largest relative to the scale of the country's official economic activity.
+In 2013, the World Bank described Georgia's underground economy as the world's largest relative to the scale of the country's official economic activity.

+In Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), Georgia scored 53.
+When ranked by score, Georgia ranked 53rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries was 53, Georgia, followed by Armenia with a score of 47.
+The average score in the region was 35 and the worst score was 17.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 Government

 Thanks to strong enforcement, low-level civil-service graft has all but disappeared since Saakashvili became president.
 To be sure, some government funds, such as the president's funds, continue to operate with insufficient accountability.
 Bonuses are paid by government agencies on an arbitrary basis.
 A 2011 report indicated that political leaders have used public resources to maintain their party's rule of the political system.
 Also, strong patronage networks endure, and it is common for public officials to blend their position with private enterprise.

 Transparency International has identified the government's influence on regulatory bodies as opening up opportunities for corruption.
 The National Communications Commission has been charged with selectively enforcing regulations, for example in awarding and denying broadcast licenses, and has not enforced the rule against government bodies with broadcast licences or government bodies that sponsor media entities.

 Furthermore, the oversight of the public budget is weak, and as of 2011 the Ministry of Defense, the Ministry of Internal Affairs, and other government bodies had yet to institute internal auditing.
 TI Georgia has criticized the Ministry of Internal Affairs for excessive surveillance of private electronic communications and for placing its officers illegally in independent government agencies.

 The legislature and judiciary, as well as the media and civil society, are weak in comparison to the executive.
 Transparency and accountability are weaker in local Georgian governments than in the national government.
 Unsalaried city council members are exempt from integrity rules that apply to national officials.